 “We’re just trying to make their lives a bit normal.”

-Korvi is a 2018 Disaster Feedback Fellow of the Disaster Recovery Network at GlobalGiving.
+Korvi is a 2018 Disaster Feedback Fellow of the Disaster Recovery Team at GlobalGiving.
 Learn more about the fellowship.

 Support Korvi’s Mission